gagordon1/mm/README.md

 This project consists of two main Python scripts:

-1.  `collector.py`: Connects to multiple cryptocurrency exchanges using `ccxt.pro` and WebSockets to stream real-time Best Bid/Offer (BBO) data for a specified trading pair.
+1.  `collector.py`: Connects to multiple cryptocurrency exchanges using `ccxt.pro` and WebSockets to stream real-time Best Bid/Offer (BBO) data for a specified trading pair (provided via command-line arguments).
 It logs this data into daily Parquet files, separated by exchange.
-2.  `backtest.py`: Reads the collected Parquet data, simulates a simple cross-exchange arbitrage strategy based on BBO, calculates potential Profit and Loss (PnL) considering fees and simulated order book impact, and plots the cumulative PnL over time.
+2.  `backtest.py`: Reads the collected Parquet data for a specified trading pair (provided via command-line arguments), simulates a simple cross-exchange arbitrage strategy based on BBO, calculates potential Profit and Loss (PnL) considering fees and simulated order book impact, and plots the cumulative PnL over time.

 ## Setup